Koprzywianka River in Poland

 Location

 The Koprzywianka River is situated in the south-eastern part of Poland, within the Świętokrzyskie Voivodship, covering the Opatów and Sandomierz districts.
-This basin is characterized by a typical agricultural landscape, with extensive areas of arable land, grasslands, orchards, and forests.
 The river, a left tributary of the Vistula, spans 65.9 km in length and drains a catchment area of 707 km².
 Modelling here focuses on hydrologic responses to varying soil retention and hydraulic properties, along with the impacts of irrigation practices.
 The transport of chemical compounds such as nitrites, nitrates, phosphates, potassium, lead, nickel, and cadmium, resulting from agricultural management, will also be analyzed using the MIKE SHE model.

 Description

-The Koprzywianka catchment area has an upland landscape in its middle and upper sections, transitioning into lowland at the river’s.
-The Koprzywianka catchment has a temperate climate, which is mostly characteristic of upland areas.
-The geological structure of the Koprzywianka catchment area is complicated.
-This area is the eastern part of the Świętokrzyskie anticlinorium, within which several structural units are distinguished.
-On the north side – Cambrian rocks.
-The Kielce-Łagów synclinorium is made of sediments of the Lower, Middle and Upper Cambrian, Silurian, as well as the Inferior Devonian, Middle Devonian and Upper Devonian.
-Heading south, we distinguish the Klimontów anticlinorium, which is formed by Palaeozoic formations, covered with Neogene formations in the south-western part of the catchment.
+The basin Koprzywianka River is characterized by a typical agricultural landscape, with extensive areas of arable land, grasslands, orchards, and forests.
+The Koprzywianka catchment area has an upland landscape in its middle and upper sections, transitioning into lowland at the river’s, with a a temperate climate.
+The geological structure of the Koprzywianka catchment area is complex.
+This is the eastern part of the structure known as the Świętokrzyskie anticlinorium, within which several structural units are distinguished.
+On the north side there Cambrian rocks, and the Kielce-Łagów synclinorium is made of sediments of the Lower, Middle and Upper Cambrian, Silurian, as well as the Inferior Devonian, Middle Devonian and Upper Devonian.
+Heading south, there is the Klimontów anticlinorium, which is formed by Palaeozoic formations, covered with Neogene formations in the south-western part of the catchment.

-The area’s soils are some of the most fertile in Poland, with a dominance of fertile brown and chernozem soils.
+In the area of the Koprzywianka catchment there are the most fertile soils in the country.
+The dominant types are fertile brown and chernozem.
 Locally, there are brown soils formed on glacial clays, rendzina on carbonate rocks and mads (developed mainly from loess and loess formations) – in river valleys.
 Loess and alluvial are part of the highest quality classes, they are characterized by good physical and chemical properties: permeability, water absorption, water capacity and abundance in macro- and microelements.
 The population living in these areas is mainly engaged in agriculture, including the cultivation of cereals and animal husbandry, while in the lowlands it is fruit growing and vegetable growing.

 The main source of pollution in the Koprzywianka catchment is area runoff from areas used for cultivation and domestic wastewater from municipal treatment plants.
 In addition, the susceptibility of soils to erosion causes pollution.